-We have read the short form prospectus of Partners Real Estate Investment Trust (the "Trust", formerly Charter Real Estate Investment Trust) dated $\bullet$ , 2012 relating to the issue and sale of Units of the Trust.
+We have read the short form prospectus of Partners Real Estate Investment Trust (the "Trust", formerly Charter Real Estate Investment Trust) dated February 1, 2012 relating to the issue and sale of 10,753,000 units of the Trust.
 We have complied with Canadian generally accepted standards for an auditor's involvement with offering documents.

-We consent to the incorporation by reference in the above-mentioned short form prospectus of our report to the Unitholders of the Trust on the consolidated balance sheets of the Trust as at December 31, 2010 and 2009 and the consolidated statements of operations and comprehensive loss, Unitholders' equity and cash flows for the years then ended.
+We consent to the incorporation by reference in the above-mentioned short form prospectus of our report to the unitholders of the Trust on the consolidated balance sheets of the Trust as at December 31, 2010 and 2009 and the consolidated statements of operations and comprehensive loss, unitholders' equity and cash flows for the years then ended.
 Our report is dated March 9, 2011.